Setup: Labs

 What data is masked

-Personally identifiable information (PII) refers to any information that can be used to identify an individual, either on its own or when combined with other information.
+Personally identifiable information (PII) refers to any information designed to identify an individual, either on its own or when combined with other information.
 PII can include, but is not limited to:

 - Full name